nxhack/openwrt-node-packages/README.md

 ## Description

-OpenWrt/LEDE Node.js Packages : for trunk / openwrt-18.06
+OpenWrt/LEDE Node.js Packages : lede-17.01

 Note: The test target is only ar71xx.
 It will probably work with MT7688(mipsel) and Raspberry Pi(arm, aarch64).